Social Anxiety is a learned habit

 These are the moments you forced yourself to change your behavior to gain acceptance from others.
 Ever subsequent confrontation with similar situations pulled you deeper into a matrix of fear as you repeatedly avoided something part of you actually desired.

 When I was maybe 7 years old I had lots of friends.
 I felt comfortable expressing myself.
 Teachers asked us to sing silly songs.
 I did it.
 They asked us to perform in plays and I performed fearlessly.
 But then a girl I liked ruined my bulletproof confidence.
 It was in music class.
 I don’t even remember what we were singing but I sang extra loud or made some stupid joke.
-Then the girl I admired turned to me and said, “I hate you!
-I dump you!”
+Then the girl I admired turned to me and said, “I hate you!”
+Or something lame like that.
 I completely closed up.

 I didn’t want to speak in class because I was afraid of attracting attention.
 Every time I faced a crucial moment where I had to choose between expressing myself and hiding my creativity I avoided what I thought was a scary confrontation with attention.
 Previously, I hadn’t realized that expressing myself could lead to rejection.
 But now self-expression seemed too risky.
 My comfort zone began to shrink until several years later when I started to force myself to open up, and face fears.